VanLinLin/vanlinlin.github.io/_pages/about.md

 I am also enthusiastic about exploring other cutting-edge fields in artificial intelligence and data science.
 I actively seek opportunities for collaboration—let’s connect and share ideas to push boundaries together!

 # 🔥 News
+- *2025/12/17*: &nbsp;🎉🎉 I receive the 1st performance in WACV 2026, SkiTB Visual Tracking Challenge.
+- *2025/12/03*: &nbsp;🎉🎉 I receive the 3rd performance in ICASSP 2026, Hyper-Object Challenge.
+See you in Barcelona.
+- *2025/11/24*: &nbsp;🎉🎉 I receive the top 2% performance in BMVC 2025, Data-Centric Land Cover Classification Challenge.
 - *2025/08/24*: &nbsp;🎉🎉 I won the CVGIP 2025 best paper award!
 - *2025/07/25*: &nbsp;🎉🎉 Three papers were accepted by CVGIP 2025!
 - *2025/07/24*: &nbsp;🎉🎉 One paper was accepted by ICCVW 2025.
 See you in Honolulu, Hawaii!